Celeste Bright Lets It All Hang Out In An Asymmetrical Red Bikini

 The upload included a total of four photos that were taken as the model spent a relaxing day by the pool.
 She struck a number of poses next to a slew of plush lounge chairs that were set up underneath the shade of a large umbrella.
 A view of the refreshing water made an appearance in one of the photos, as did a number of vibrant green palm trees that gave the multi-slide post a tropical vibe.

 Celeste stunned as she worked the camera in a risque red bikini from Fashion Nova that let it all hang out.
-The scanty two-piece included an asymmetrical top with a single sleeve that covered one of her toned arms while the other was left completely bare.
+The scanty two-piece swimsuit included an asymmetrical top with a single sleeve that covered one of her toned arms while the other was left completely bare.
 Its neckline fell at an angle across the 26-year-old’s decolletage, falling low on her chest to expose an ample amount of cleavage.
 The number also showed off an eyeful of underboob, as it was too small to cover up the model’s voluptuous assets in their entirety.

-The blond bombshell also rocked a pair of matching bikini bottoms that boasted a daringly cheeky design.
-It showcased Celeste’s curvy hips and sculpted legs as she posed, as well as a look at her perky derriere.
+Celeste also rocked a pair of matching bikini bottoms that boasted a daringly cheeky design.
+It showcased her curvy hips and sculpted legs as she posed, as well as a look at her perky derriere.
 Meanwhile, its thick waistband was pulled high up on the star’s hips to highlight her trim waist, flat midsection, and abs.

 Celeste gave her look a bit of bling with a trendy necklace stack, and left her platinum tresses down in loose waves.
 She also sported a touch of makeup that made her natural beauty shine.
 The application appeared to include a light pink lipstick, blush, winged eyeliner, and mascara.